Archive - News Article

 Calls for service:

-The Nolan County Sheriff's Office (NCSO) had eight calls for service, served three civil papers and made four arrests on July 3, 2012.
+The Nolan County Sheriff's Office (NCSO) had two calls for service, served no civil papers and made no arrests on Dec.
+27, 2012.